HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialmultilinetextfield.md

 # MaterialMultilineTextField

-Use a text field when someone needs to enter text into a UI, such as filling in contact or payment information.
+Use a text field when someone needs to enter text into a UI, such as filling in contact or payment information [See here. ](https://m3.material.io/components/text-fields/overview)

 Namespace: HorusStudio.Maui.MaterialDesignControls